agufaui/agufaui/CONTRIBUTING.md

 - Create a new folder under `packages/`, name it as your add-on name.
 - Add add-on details in `scripts/packages.ts`
 - Create `README.md` under that folder.
-- Add functions as you would do to the core package.
+- Add functions as you would do to the vue package.
 - Commit and submit as a PR.

 ## Project Structure